-Below the solutions sit the experiments we're considering running in order to validate the solution(s).
+- Below the solutions sit the experiments we're considering running in order to de-risk our solution(s).

-By creating a tree consisting of these four building blocks we are effectively creating a map covering our insights from our discovery, and how they map to the goal we are working towards and the solutions that will get us there.
+By creating a tree like this we are effectively creating a map covering our insights from our discovery, and how they map to the goal we are working towards and the solutions that will get us there.
 The OST can then be used when aligning with stakeholders, prioritizing solutions and opportunities, and coming up with experiments.

 Create a new document and select the template called "Opportunity Solution Tree".

-Alternatively, if you already have a document and you want to insert an OST into it, write /opportunity solution tree in a bullet.
+Alternatively, if you already have a document and you want to insert an OST into it, write "/opportunity solution tree".